stoqs/stoqs/docker/README.md

 Other exercises:

-Adjusted the image so it launches django as entry point ..
+Running this container directly

-Running this container directly:
+(assuming stoqs-postgis is already running as launched by docker-compose):

 ```shell
 $ docker run --name stoqs -it --rm \